Results.

 |

-Mandatory death sentence and hanging breach the Charter’s rights to life and dignity; other fair‑trial claims dismissed.
+Mandatory death sentence and hanging violated the applicant’s rights to life and dignity; fair-trial claims were dismissed.

 |